Facts and Info on Ayahuasca (DMT)

 Ayahuasca is a hallucinogenic beverage made from a tropical vine that forms an important component of indigenous Amazonian ceremonies.

 The major psychoactive ingredient in ayahuasca is N,N-Dimethyltryptamine (DMT).
-Certain groups in South America typically use the leaves and shoots of several local plants to make a tea, whereas users in the United States generally take the drug in pill form, though they may snort, inject, or smoke it.
+Certain groups in South America typically use the leaves and shoots of several local plants to make a tea, whereas individuals who use it in the United States generally take the drug in pill form, though they may snort, inject, or smoke it.

 DMT is classified as a Schedule I substance in the United States, making the hallucinogenic component of ayahuasca illegal to possess and distribute.